(Pic: Pride in London / Lauren Anderson)

-Pride in London culminates with Saturday’s street parade, which is followed by free festivities and performances in Trafalgar Square.
+Pride in London celebrates London’s LGBT+ community and culminates with the street parade, which is followed by free festivities and performances in Trafalgar Square.
 This year’s theme is #NoFilter, “letting people live their lives as they want to”.